gbmhunter/blog/content/electronics/components/inductors/_index.md

 <p>$$ L_{eq} = L_1 + L_2 + \ldots + L_n $$</p>

-## Important Parameters

-### Inductance

-Symbol: `\(I\)`
-Units: Henries (`\(H\)`)

-This parameter determines the relationship between the rate of change in current through the inductor and the inductors voltage.

-### DC resistance

-Symbol: `\(DCR\)`
-Units: Ohms (`\(\Omega\)`)

-The DC resistance of the coil of wire that the inductor is made up from.
-You can use this to calculate resistive losses through the inductor.
-An ideal inductor has no DCR.
-The DC resistance of an inductor can be easily measured by a good quality multimeter or benchtop Ohm meter.

-### Saturation Current

-Symbol: `\(I_{sat}\)`
-Units: Amps (`\(A\)`)

-This is the most important current rating.
-Essentially, this is the maximum current the inductor can take before it stops working like an inductor.
-At higher currents, the inductor becomes much more lossy.

-### Rated current

-Symbol: `\(I_{rated}\)`
-Units: Amps (`\(A\)`)

-This is typically given as the amount of current required to created a fixed temperature rise above ambient due to resistive losses in the copper winding.
-The temperature rise is usually 40°C.

-Be careful when choosing an inductor, normally it's the saturation current which is important, and it can be much lower than the rated current!

-Inductors are commonly used as an energy storage component in {{% link text="DC/DC converters" src="/electronics/components/power-regulators" %}}.

-## Types Of Inductors

-### Ferrite Drum Core Inductors

-Ferrite drum core inductors can be optionally shielded.
-They allow for high saturation currents and high inductances (due to having a large number of turns).

-### Toroidal Inductors

-### Flat Coil Inductors

-Flat coil inductors have a very low profile (height from the surface of the PCB) allowing use in space-constrained designs.
-Flat coil inductors usually have a low number of turns, resulting in less inductance than ferrite drum core or toroidal inductors.
-The core is typically made up of powdered iron.

-### Metal Composite Inductors

-Metal composite inductors (also called _moulded power inductors_) are made with metal powders moulded around copper windings at high pressure.

-{{% img src="metal-composite-inductor-construction-kemet-mpx.png" width="300px" caption="Internal construction of a metal composite inductor.
-Image by Kemet, retrieved from https://media.digikey.com/pdf/Data%20Sheets/Kemet%20PDFs/MPXV_Series_DS.pdf on 2020-11-30." %}}

-### Air-cored Inductors

-Air-cored inductors represent any inductor which contains no ferromagnetic material.
-This means that "air-cored" inductors also covers a range of inductors which use an insulator instead of air for the core, which includes materials such as glass or PTFE.

-**Advantages**

-* Unlike a ferro-magnetic cored inductor, an air-cored inductors **inductance does not vary with the amount current that is flowing with it**.
-Ferromagnetic cores work fine up until a point at which they **saturate**.
-* Air-cores do not have any iron losses.
-This advantage becomes more significant with increasing frequency.

-**Disadvantages**

-* Air-cored inductors have to have more  and/or larger turns to achieve the same inductance value as a ferro-magnetic core.
-This is because **ferro-magnetic cores have a higher permeability than air**.
-* Air-cored inductors radiate more electromagnetic fields over a wider area, and also pick up more radiation.
-This is because ferro-magnetic-cores constrain the magnetic field lines better.

-## Ferrite Beads

-See the {{% link text="Ferrite Beads page" src="/electronics/components/ferrite-beads" %}}.

 ## Inductor Kickback

 Inductor kickback is when an inductor the current through an inductor is quickly stopped, usually by making an open circuit.
 Because inductors "want to keep the current flowing", they generate a very large voltage spike in attempt to keep the current going.
 This large voltage spike can jump switch gaps, fry MOSFETs, destroy other sensitive circuitry, and give people dangerous shocks.